Once you’ve successfully installed MAAS (regardless of method), you can now login here:

 After you configure power and interfaces, MAAS must commission machines to retrieve CPU, memory and storage information.
 From this point, you can command MAAS to acquire, test, deploy and release these machines as you work with your MAAS cloud.

-While you are testing MAAS, be sure to check out filters, which can narrow your view based on both tags and hardware characteristics.
+While you are testing MAAS, be sure to check out filters, which can narrow your view based on both and hardware characteristics.
 You can select and manage machines in either filtered or full views.

 When it comes to running applications, MAAS can easily deploy any supported variant of Ubuntu, including LTS and non-LTR versions for x86, ARM, PPC and s390x systems.
 You can also deploy several other operating systems to your machines, including CentOS 7, CentOS 6, Windows, RHEL, and ESXi images, via Ubuntu Advantage^.